Hairetsu/globeplot/README.md

 - 🔍 **Dynamic Filtering** - Filter locations by country, state, and city with cascading controls
 - 📱 **Fully Responsive** - Optimized for desktop, tablet, and mobile devices
 - 🎨 **Customizable** - Easy to style and extend with your own data
-- ⚡ **Performance Optimized** - Efficient rendering with canvas-based 3D projection
+- ⚡ **Performance Optimized** - GPU-accelerated CSS transforms for smooth interactions
 - 🎪 **Fishbowl Effect** - Spherical lens distortion for realistic globe appearance

 ## Quick Start